etal/cnvkit/doc/pipeline.rst

 Fused Lasso additionally performs significance testing to distinguish CNAs from regions of neutral copy number, whereas CBS and HaarSeg by themselves only identify the supported segmentation breakpoints.
+Fused Lasso has been reported to work well on whole-exome and whole-genome data, while HaarSeg is less suited to those larger datasets and better on target panels.

 .. _call: